 Don’t shoot the messenger—disabling dblog will not fix bad code.

-The next performance killer is an excessive number of database queries per request.
-You can see that in the New Relic Pro dashboard by going to the Map tab, which shows how the various low-level components in your application are performing together.
+The next cause of poor performance is an excessive number of database queries per request.
+You can see that in the New Relic® Performance Monitoring dashboard by going to the Map tab, which shows how the various low-level components in your application are performing together.

 Looking at an example, the average number of queries per request is shown in the lower-left, which in this case is 110 queries - a bit high.
 In the upper-right, the average query duration is shown and is actually very respectable.